-1. Base map delineating topographic lines, adjacent roads, and location of dikes, levees, flood control channels, and tide gates, as applicable.
+1. Base map delineating topographic lines, adjacent roads, and location of dikes, levees, culverts, flood control channels, and tide gates, as applicable.
 2. Vegetation map, including identification of species that may indicate the existence or nonexistence of a sensitive environmental habitat area.
 3. Soils map delineating hydric and non-hydric soils.
 4. Census of animal species indicating the existence, or non-existence, of an environmentally sensitive habitat area.

-This information shall be provided to the Department of Fish and Game, US Fish and Wildlife Service, National Marine Fisheries Service, and other affected agencies for review and comment.
-Any comments and recommendations provided by the Department shall be immediately sent to the applicant for his or her response.
+This information shall be provided to the California Department of Fish and Wildlife (CDFW)Game, U.S. Fish and Wildlife Service, NOAA Fisheries (also known as the National Marine Fisheries Service), and other affected agencies for review and comment.
+Any comments and recommendations provided by the Departmentthese state and federal agencies shall be immediately sent to the applicant for his or her their reviewresponse.
 The decision concerning the boundary, location, or current status of the environmentally sensitive habitat area in question shall be based on the substantial evidence in the record and supported by written findings.

 RC-1h Habitat integration for ecological integrity and development of a protected habitat corridor system.
 An ecological connection network plan for linking native habitats in the Planning Area, and all of the environmentally sensitive habitat areas identified in this Plan, shall be prepared.
 The network shall incorporate all existing large areas (or "nodes") of habitat for fish and wildlife species (such as marshes and forests) and "linkages" or "corridors" of natural habitat (such as stream zones and sloughs) for migration and species movement.
 The plan will link large "nodes" of natural habitat together with the "linkage" connections as a functioning ecological network.
-Nodes and linkages shall include a "core" of natural ecosystem elements and shall provide a protected "buffer" along the outer margins of the core habitat which shall function to protect the ecological values in the "core" habitat.
+Nodes and linkages shall include a "core" of natural ecosystem elements and shall provide a protected "buffer" along the outer margins of the core habitat which that shall function to protect the ecological values services in the "core" habitat.